maoratar1/SLAM/README.md

 For the iteration number, there is basically two methods.
-The one is defining some constant number of iteration and the second is defining two parameters of evaluating the process and calculate the number of iteration needed by them.
-One parameter is the `probability` of not getting an outlier we wish to have and the second is the data's `outliers percentage` we call it "Online estimation ransac".
-In my project I used the second option.
+The one is defining some constant number of iteration and the second is defining two parameters of evaluating the process and calculate the number of iteration they yield.
+One parameter is the `probability` of not getting an outlier we wish to have and the second is the data's `outliers percentage`.
+We call it "Online estimation ransac".
+In our project I used the second option.

 Now we will talk about the way we estimate our number of iteration as a function of the two parameters that mentioned above, the probability of not getting an outlier, and the